A New Start (Degrassi High): PBS scene edit controversy

-Though the episode did not generate the level of controversy the writers had feared, a minor spat occurred between Degrassi High's producers and PBS when the episode made its United States debut on the network in January 1990.
-The final scene with Erica and Heather fighting through a crowd of anti-abortion protesters to the entrance of the abortion clinic was removed, instead ending on a shot of the twins looking on at the crowd before approaching them.
-Kate Taylor of WGBH, who was also involved in the series' production, stated that the choice to cut the scenes was an "[a]esthetic decision", that had been undertaken to create a "more powerful, more poignant" ending to the story.
-The choice was done without the consent of the show's original producers.
-This drew a negative response from co-creator Kit Hood, who denounced PBS's changes and stated that Kate Taylor had brought a "personal bias" into the decision.
-Hood also remarked that they had given the episode "an American ending, happy, safe but incomplete...".
+"A New Start" was the subject of a minor spat between Degrassi High's producers and PBS when the episode made its United States debut on the network in January 1990.
+The final scene, in which Erica and Heather are accosted by anti-abortion picketers as they make their way up to the clinic, was removed, with the episode instead ending on a shot of the twins looking on before they do so.
+Kate Taylor of WGBH, who was also involved in the series' production, stated that the choice to cut the scenes was an "esthetic decision", that had been undertaken to create a "more powerful, more poignant" ending to the story.
+This change was condemned by director and series co-creator Kit Hood, who accused Kate Taylor of bringing a "personal bias" into the decision.
+Hood also remarked that they had given the episode "an American ending, happy, safe but incomplete..."
 In protest, he requested his name be taken out of the credits of the PBS version.

-Linda Schuyler noted that the removed portion included a shot of a picketer holding up a plastic fetus, something that would be referred back to in a later episode.
+Linda Schuyler noted that the removed portion included a shot of a picketer holding up a plastic fetus, something that was to be recalled in a later episode.
 Edmonton Journal's Bob Remington defended PBS's decision, arguing that it did not avoid the issue "or take the easy way out" as had been insinuated, and that the producers were overreacting over something arguably minor.
+Ivan Fecan, then the programming chief for the CBC and a supporter of Degrassi, stated that the network had no hesitations in showing the unedited episode, stating: "If you do something responsibly and well, it is fine and right to show it".
+He also opined that the United States did not give Degrassi the respect it deserved and that they "have no idea of what a strong show they are missing".